 - High Pony: We round-faced girls don’t always love pulling all of our hair off of our face but sometimes a high pony can help elongate a round face.
 The volume on top can extend the silhouette of the head tricking the eye into thinking you have more of an oval face.
 Try wearing it with some loose natural pieces falling out in front of the ear and alongside your face.

-Hope these tips help you and I hope you’ll share some of your favorite styles for a round face below! xoTags: face shapes, ginnifer goodwin, hair help, hair styles for round faces, hair talk, help, how to, kristin ess, kristin ess hair, round face, round face shapes, short hair, the beauty department, thebeautydepartment.com
+Hope these tips help you and I hope you’ll share some of your favorite styles for a round face below! xoTags: face shapes, ginnifer goodwin, hair help, hair styles for round faces, hair styling tips, hair talk, hair tips, help, how to, kristin ess, kristin ess hair, round, round face, round face shapes, short hair, the beauty department, thebeautydepartment.com